JCSDA-internal/docker_base/README.rst

 The main responsibility of this repository is to set up a Docker image file that includes these basic components:

-- An ubuntu 18.04 operating system
+- An ubuntu 16.04 operating system
 - GNU compiler suite (currently version 7.4)
-- An MPI library

-The main development container currently uses openmpi but other options such as `mpich` and `mvapich` can also be easily accommodated.
+- An MPI library (currently openmpi but other options such as mpich will be developed in the future)

 In addition to these essential components, there are package installs of a number of other tools, including